 How Are Fetal Abdominal Wall Defects Treated?

-Abdominal wall defects are treated with surgery after the baby is born.
+Fetal abdominal wall defects are treated with surgery after the baby is born.
 This surgical repair will place the organs back inside your baby’s belly and close the opening in the abdominal wall.
 Many factors affect the extent of the surgical procedure, including whether or not there is blockage in the intestines, how much of the organ is located outside of your baby’s belly, and whether or not there are other problems, such as respiratory issues.

 In some cases, a phased surgical approach may be required to gradually return the abdominal organs to the belly.
 This is done to give the abdominal wall sufficient time to stretch so it is large enough to accommodate the organs, or to provide time for underdeveloped lungs to grow and expand.